arpyzo/fixed_pipeline_gltest/README.md

 ## TODO

- * Major reformatting
+ * Reformatting
  * Refactoring
  * Memory leaks need fixing

 ## OUTDATED

-Outdated as it uses a fixed pipeline which has been superseded by programmable pipelines.
+Outdated as it uses a fixed pipeline which have been superseded by programmable pipelines.